Tips For Hiking With Your Dog For A Stress-Free Adventure

-Hiking with your dog can be an amazing bonding experience and will create the best memories.
-But you might come to find that hiking’s not always trail mix and butterflies — it can get pretty dangerous if you’re not prepared.
+Hiking with your dog can be an amazing bonding experience and will create the memories to last a lifetime.
+But you might come to find that hiking’s not always trail mix and butterflies — it can be pretty difficult if you’re not prepared.

 We reached out to a few veterinarians for tips on hiking with dogs, including how to prepare, how to keep your pup safe and how to find the best dog-friendly trails near you.